THE HOPE EDEN COMMUNITY SCHOOL

 Those who live in the countryside usually do not have access to good education.
 Most parents are unable to pay school fees for their child.
-If they have more than one child it is even less likely that they can afford to send all of them to school.
+If they have more than one child it is even less likely that they can afford sending them to school.

-In addition to the customary school fees, they have to pay for schoolbooks, a school uniform, registration, travel and meals.
+In addition to the customary school fees, they have to pay for schoolbooks, a school uniform, registration fees, travel and feeding.

 Most of the times, the schools are in a desolate condition.
-Buildings and equipment are deficient, teachers are paid irregularly (if at all), and classes containing 80 pupils and more are the norm.
+Buildings and equipment are deficient, teachers are paid irregularly (if at all), and classes containing 80 pupils and more are quite common.
 As a consequence, many pupils are not able to read and write properly, even after completing the sixth grade.

-Hope Eden Community School (HECS) is a school for children whose parents cannot afford to send them to a regular school.
+Hope Eden Community School (HECS) is meant for children whose parents cannot afford to send them to a regular school.
 In accordance with the school’s motto “Helped to help”, children living in the structurally disadvantaged surrounding area of Abuja are given the chance to receive a good school education.

 Kindergarten and Preschool

 In order for the pupils to be prepared for secondary school, a good educational basis is fundamental.
 During kindergarten, the focus is on playful learning.
 The children learn how to interact with each other and how to behave in a group setting.